Use Cases.

 Selected Filters

-130 use cases
+133 use cases

 Disease Tracking

-Disease tracking use cases use unified reporting platforms to provides management with a holistic overview of population health conditions across multiple sites and over time.
+Disease Tracking use cases use unified reporting platforms to provides management with a holistic overview of population health conditions across multiple sites and over time.
 They can be deployed across the general population or for a specific population such as a factory's employees.
-Disease tracking enables the remote monitoring and supervision of health conditions, as the integration of data inputs from multiple sources, such as IoT devices, applications, corporate policy, and government regulations.
+Disease Tracking enables the remote monitoring and supervision of health conditions, as the integration of data inputs from multiple sources, such as IoT devices, applications, corporate policy, and government regulations.
 Platform typically integrate diagnostic inputs, such as temperature monitoring, with travel history and records from existing systems.
 Contact tracing may also be used in an epidemic.
 Dynamic indicators are displayed to inform management and regulators of potential health concerns.
 The main technologies used are IoT devices (data inputs), cloud-based platforms, APIs that enable integration with existing systems, and end user applications.

 Driver Performance Monitoring

 Driver performance monitoring uses sensors to measure driver safety, fuel efficiency, and compliance with traffic regulations.
 Eight indicators associated with the vehicle’s speed, acceleration, jerk, engine rotational speed and driving time are commonly used.
-Additional useful data can be acquired from the car diagnostic port, such as accelerometer sensors and GPS modules.
+Additional useful data can be acquired from the car diagnostic port, such as Accelerometer sensors and GPS modules.
 Driver behaviour and status can also be monitored.
 For example, cameras can detect instances of texting while driving, and smart hats can identify driver fatigue and issue warnings to advise the driver to rest.

 Edge Computing & Edge Intelligence

 Edge computing and edge intelligence shifts data processing, computing applications, and services away from centralized cloud based servers to the edges of a network.
 This enables analytics to occur at the source of the data where it can trigger events in real time, without time delays as data moved between cloud servers.
 Existing cloud-based technologies do not solve problems of data analytics, software deployment, or updates and security for remote devices.
-Edge or fog computing solves the problem of managing large amounts of machine-generated data by processing data at the edge of the network and converting it into actionable, useful business information.
+Edge or Fog Computing solves the problem of managing large amounts of machine-generated data by processing data at the edge of the network and converting it into actionable, useful business information.
 Software can be deployed at various points in the network to not only automate monitoring and control, but also to apply embedded intelligent agents that can adjust device behaviors in relation to ongoing performance variables, thereby reducing running costs by reducing power consumption during off-cycles, or even detecting imminent failures and notifying technicians to perform preventative maintenance.
-Edge computing also allows remote software deployment and secure M2M communication.
-Edge computing leverages resources that are not continuously connected to a network, such as laptops, smartphones, tablets, and sensors.
-It covers a wide range of technologies, from wireless sensor networks and mobile data acquisition to cooperative distributed peer-to-peer ad hoc networking and processing.
+Edge Computing also allows remote software deployment and secure M2M communication.
+Edge Computing leverages resources that are not continuously connected to a network, such as laptops, smartphones, tablets, and sensors.
+It covers a wide range of technologies, from Wireless Sensor Networks and mobile data acquisition to cooperative distributed peer-to-peer ad hoc networking and processing.

 Energy Management System